On the Imaginary Part of the Effective Action in de Sitter Spacetime with Different Regularization Schemes: Imaginary Part of the Effective Action in de Sitter Spacetime

 We now turn to the case with the opposite limit $\lambda \to +\infty$.
 In this situation, the momentum cutoff $\Lambda \to +\infty$ dominates the behavior of the integration (\ref{Weff}).
 In practice, this corresponds to performing the $k$–integration first, thereby obtaining the coincident limit of the propagator before carrying out the remaining integrations, as in (\ref{defImWG}).
 In this regime, the generalized hypergeometric functions \eqref{GHF1} and \eqref{GHF2} exhibit non–trivial asymptotic behavior for large $\lambda$, and the last two terms in the integration (\ref{ImWdS}) thus give rise to

 The coefficients $a_n(\mu,d)$ and $b_n(\mu,d)$ originate from the large-argument expansion of the generalized hypergeometric functions ${}_2F_3$ in (\ref{FforGHFs}), which can in principle be constructed systematically according to Ref.\cite{DLMF}.
-These coefficients produce a hierarchy of oscillatory contributions proportional to $\lambda^{-n}\cos(2\lambda)$ and $\lambda^{-n}\sin(2\lambda)$, which represent interference effects between the late-time cutoff $\tau$ and the momentum cutoff $\Lambda$.
-Although they can dominate the integrand’s behavior for large but finite $\lambda$, they vanish in the distributional sense and thus do not contribute to the physical limit $\lambda\to+\infty$.
-From a physical perspective, we therefore retain only the smoothly varying component, represented by the non–oscillatory term proportional to $\lambda^{-d}$.
+These coefficients produce oscillatory contributions of the form $\lambda^{-n}\cos(2\lambda)$ and $\lambda^{-n}\sin(2\lambda)$.
+Their appearance reflects the sensitivity of the regulated integral to the hard cutoffs.
+As reported in Ref.\cite{AAD_2025}, such sharp switchings generally introduce interference terms tied to the abrupt nature of the cutoff, rather than to the intrinsic dynamics of particle production.
+In the present calculation, the oscillatory structures exactly represent the cutoff-induced interference between the late-time cutoff at $\tau$ and the momentum cutoff at $\Lambda$.
+Although they can dominate the integrand’s behavior for large but finite $\lambda$, they do not yield a smooth limit as $\lambda\to+\infty$.
+From a physical perspective, we retain only the smoothly varying component, represented by the non–oscillatory term proportional to $\lambda^{-d}$.
 Substituting this part into the integration (\ref{ImWdS}), we get

 Here we have reinstated the explicit dependence on the time cutoff $\tau$ through the relation $\lambda=-\tau\Lambda$, therefore, the factor $\frac{(-\tau)^{-d}}{d}$ corresponds to the time integration $\int_{-\infty}^{\tau} \dd \eta \sqrt{|g(\eta)|}$.
 Together with the spatial volume factor $V_d$, they combine into the full spacetime volume integral $\int \dd^{d+1}x \sqrt{|g|}$.
 It is straightforward to see that in odd space–time dimensions ($d+1$ odd, i.e. $d$ even), the prefactor vanishes since $\tfrac{1}{\Gamma(-d/2)}=0$, implying that the imaginary part of the effective action disappears in this case.
 In contrast, in even space–time dimensions the prefactor takes the form